Salvage of Supervision in Weakly Supervised Object Detection: Related Work

-Semi-supervised object detection~(SSOD) trains a detector with a small set of images with box-level annotations plus many images without any labels.
+\textbf{Semi-supervised object detection (SSOD).} SSOD trains a detector with a small set of images with box-level annotations plus many images without any labels.
 Compared to WSOD, fewer methods have been proposed for SSOD.
 SSM~\cite{ssmcvpr2018} stitched high-confidence patches from unlabeled to labeled data.
 CSD~\cite{csdnips2019} used consistency and background elimination.
 Recently, STAC~\cite{stacarxiv2020} used strong data augmentation for unlabeled data.
 Liu \et\cite{unbiasediclr2021} used a teacher-student framework, and ISMT~\cite{ismtcvpr2021} used mean teacher.
-However, these methods need \emph{exact split} of labeled and unlabeled data, and \emph{exact box-level annotations} for labeled images, but all these information is \emph{not} available in WSOD.
+However, these methods need \emph{an exact split} of labeled and unlabeled data, and \emph{noisy-free box-level annotations} for labeled images, but all these are not available in WSOD.
+We will generate them from the noisy output of the previous stage in SoS-WSOD.

+\textbf{Learning with noisy labels.} As deep neural networks are annotation-hungry, training DNN with noisy labels also attracts much attention, especially in image classification.
+Some~\cite{jointcvpr2018, pencilcvpr2019} proposed iterative methods to relabel noisy samples by using network predictions. \cite{reweighticml2018, losscorrecticml2018} focused on reweighting.
+Besides, considering samples with smaller losses as clean ones is also commonly used in many works, such as in~\cite{coteaching2018, dividemixiclr2020}.
+In SoS-WSOD, we adopt the small loss idea to split the noisy output of stage 2 to split the data into ``clean'' and ``noisy'' parts.